 Most of the sections of Liparis were typified by P. van Royen (1979).
 Unfortunately he made the mistake of typifying sections Genyglossum and Genychila with the same species, Liparis genychila Schltr.
 The type of the former should clearly be Liparis truncicola Schltr., the only species originally included by Schlechter in sect.
 Genyglossum.

 We refer to our general remarks in the Introduction on the nomenclature of sections and subgenera.

 Some of the sections are more distinctive than others, and there have been proposals to raise the more easily recognised ones to generic rank.
 The section Distichae is an obvious candidate for this treatment.
 As a genus it should be called Stichorkis.
-We prefer to keep section Distichae within the genus Liparis, however, as species with very similar floral and vegetative morphology occur elsewhere in the genus (e.g. Liparis torricellensis Schltr.
-[Picture] TORR8859.JPG).
+However, we prefer to keep section Distichae within the genus Liparis, as species with very similar floral and vegetative morphology occur elsewhere in the genus (e.g. Liparis torricellensis Schltr).

 Key to the New Guinea sections of Liparis.

 1a.
 Leaves plicate or not, soft herbaceous, convolute (at least seemingly so in plicate-leaved taxa, and clearly so when the leaves are not plicate), not articulated with the leaf-sheath == 2